enegalan/logget-doc/docs/getting-started/installation.md

 ### Windows Security Warning

-On Windows, you may see a security warning when running the executable.
-This is normal for unsigned binaries.
+On Windows, you may see a security warning when running unsigned binaries.
 Click "More info" and then "Run anyway" if you trust the source.

 ## Next Steps

-Once installed, check out the [Quick Start Guide](quick-start) to learn how to use logget.
+Once installed, proceed to the [Quick Start Guide](quick-start) to learn how to use Logget.